-5. Travel at the time of important festivals, such as Kullu Dussehra, Solan’s Shoolini Mela, Mandi’s Shivratri Fair, Holi Fair, Renuka fair, Rampur’s Lavi Trade Fair, or the Kinnaur Valley’s Fulaich.
-This time of the year, Himachalis dress up, in colourful costumes to celebrate the festivities together.
-No better way to get an up and close feeling of the authentic culture.
+Travel at the time of important festivals, such as Kullu Dussehra, Solan’s Shoolini Mela, Mandi’s Shivratri Fair, Holi Fair, Renuka fair, Rampur’s Lavi Trade Fair, or the Kinnaur Valley’s Fulaich.
+This time of the year, Himachalis dress up in colourful costumes to celebrate the festivities together.
+This is the best way to experience the local culture up and close.

-8. Heli-Skiing is an off-trail, snowboarding sport, accessed by a helicopter, due to its remote location.
-Certainly, not for the faint-hearted!
-In Himachal Pradesh, Hanuman Tibba is that perfect crazy cool gliding hotspot to try some Heli-Skiing adrenaline.
-For which, you are flown to Dhauladhar snow range in Manali, where you partake in Skiing over fine-powdered snow amid awe-inspiring views.
+Heli-Skiing is an off-trail snowboarding sport accessed by a helicopter due to its remote location.
+Certainly not for the faint-hearted!
+In Himachal Pradesh, Hanuman Tibba is a perfect gliding spot to boost your adrenaline.
+For this sport, you are first, flown to the Dhauladhar snow range in Manali; where you partake in Skiing aloft powdered snow between awe-inspiring views.

 Visit A Monastery Or A Temple